EnochAy/End-to-End-Cryptocurrency-Analytics/README.md

 1. Historical Data Storage: Implement a more robust data pipeline for storing and retrieving historical cryptocurrency data.
 2. Advanced Machine Learning Models: Integrate more complex models (e.g., LSTM, ARIMA) to enhance prediction accuracy.
 3. Live Streaming Dashboard: Incorporate streaming data visualization for real-time insights using Plotly Dash or Power BI.
-4. Deploy on the Cloud: Host the application and database on cloud platforms like AWS, GCP, or Azure for scalability.
+4. Deploy on the Cloud: There is a plan to host the application and database on cloud platforms like AWS, GCP, or Azure for scalability.